johnhenry/understate/readme.md

 messages.set(addMessage('John.'));//'John. received.'
 ```

-Note: Ecmascript 7 (2016) has a similar new language feature, also called "decorators", that work in a similar way, but can only be applied to class methods.
+Note: ECMAcript 8 (2017) has a similar new language feature, also called "decorators", that work in a similar way, but can only be applied to class methods.

 ##Routers